SamueleLippolis/SBRP_samueleLippolis_internship/Data_management/README.md

 #### C++ files

+ea_operators2: new function: shift operator

-ea_operators: new function: 2 opt
+ea_operators: new function: 2 opt operator

 init_population2: New function: initializePopulation: it initiliaze a populatation of individuls.